Luc-Bertin/PythonBlog/_posts/2020-08-22-Beginning-in-Python.md

         result = func(name) # of course you still need to
         # forward it to the func (here hello) so it displays
         # "Hello <name>"
-        print("yes") # added functionality does not change return result
+        return "yes" # added functionality does not change return wrapper
-    return wrapper
 ```